The lender must serve you a written notice within 14 days of the car's repossession stating:

 The lender can't sell the car until 21 days after the date of the notice.

-If you pay the amount of the arrears, the enforcement expenses and your normal repayment (if it is due during the notice period) the lender must return the car to you.
+If you pay the arrears, the enforcement expenses and your normal repayment (if it is due during the notice period) the lender must return the car to you.

 If the enforcement expenses claimed seem too high, check your contract and get advice from one of our financial counsellors on 1800 007 007.